tlswg/tls12-frozen/draft-ietf-tls-tls12-frozen.md

 # Implications for post-quantum cryptography

-Cryptographically relevant quantum computers, once available, will have a huge impact on RSA, FFDH, and ECC which are currently used in TLS.
+Cryptographically relevant quantum computers, once available, are likely to greatly lessen the time and effort needed to break RSA, FFDH, or ECC which are currently used in TLS.
 In 2016, the US National Institute of Standards and Technology started a multi-year effort to standardize algorithms that will be "safe" once quantum computers are feasible {{PQC}}.
 First discussions in